bithost-gmbh/pdfviewhelpers/Documentation/ConfigurationReference/TypoScriptReference/Index.rst

 :typoscript:`plugin.tx_pdfviewhelpers.settings.generalText.padding =`  Array

 An array of the padding for each text element.
+The default unit is millimeters.

 .. _generalText.alignment: